-This two-year worth of work is a tribute to all the scared little girls out there.
+This two-year worth of work is a tribute to all the hoes who did it.

 "Someone once told me the definition of hell: it's your last day on earth and the person you become, meet the person you could have become."